 Rainforest Alliance certification offers many benefits to your farm and to you as a farmer.
-Certification maximizes your farm’s healthy productivity and improves the quality of your crop.
-Farmers get the support and guidance they need to help their farms respond to climate change.
-Together, we can help you and your farm prepare for a successful future.
+The methods prescribed in our agriculture standard can help you maximize your farm’s healthy productivity and improve the quality of your crop.
+Through our training tools, we provide support and guidance to help farmers adapt to climate change.
+Together, we can help you and your farm cultivate a better future.

-The Rainforest Alliance’s certification program directly benefits more than two million farmers in more than forty countries around the world.
-We have over 30 years of experience and on-the-ground expertise.
-Because we have a reputation as a trusted partner, with a wide range of expertise and strong local partnerships, Rainforest Alliance certification stands out from many other agricultural certification programs.
+The Rainforest Alliance certification program directly benefits more than two million farmers in 60 countries around the world.
+We have more than 30 years of experience and on-the-ground expertise.
+Our wide range of agricultural expertise and strong local partnerships have earned us a strong reputation as a trusted agricultural certification program.

-All Rainforest Alliance Certified™ farms meet our Sustainable Agriculture Standard.
+To earn Rainforest Alliance certification, farms are audited against our Sustainable Agriculture Standard.
 This Standard sets out comprehensive environmental, social, and economic guidelines and is rooted in the following four sustainability principles.

 1. Effective planning and management systems

 We know that productive and sustainable farms depend on careful management.
-Rainforest Alliance Certified farms use our integrated farm planning and management tools.
-These tools help with everything from assessing your energy and water use to choosing cultivate percentage to hiring seasonal workers and much more.
+Rainforest Alliance certification includes access to our integrated farm planning and management tools.
+These tools help with everything from assessing your energy and water use to guidance on choosing crop percentage and hiring seasonal workers.

 2. Biodiversity conservation

 Independent scientific studies show that Rainforest Alliance certification supports ecosystem health.
 Our standard includes methods to protect natural ecosystems, prevent deforestation, maintain wildlife corridors and protect endangered species, conserve water and protect local waterways, and safeguard nearby protected areas.